 I know I said that before, but I just LOVE visiting people in the cities they live in.
 Luckily my friend’s are as crazy about moving to different places as I am plus I met so many great people traveling, that I have a few cities around the world where I can feel like a local.
-And because I don’t want to be selfish, I’ll share all my local knowledge about Stockholm, that I gained the last week, with you guys.
+And because I don’t want to be selfish, I’ll share all my local knowledge about Stockholm, that I gained during my two visits with you guys.
 Including a few things that are just worth doing when you are visiting.
 Local touristy things so to speak 🙂

 So what should you not miss in Stockholm?